Download a PDF version of the UNC-CH Employee Forum Bylaws here.

-Any name written upon a ballot for a write-in candidate, shall be counted for the office, if it is written in the blank space provided, and the voting space next to the write-in space is marked or slotted as directed in the voting instructions.
+Any name written upon a ballot for a write-in candidate must be counted for the office if it is written in the blank space provided, and the voting space next to the write-in space is marked or slotted as directed in the voting instructions.

 c.
 Electoral Divisions